Shibumi Shade.

 The Scoreboard

-A consensus top pick for shade coverage across major beach-gear roundups.
-Common note: requires a steady breeze to perform and casts a moving shadow.
+Widely cited across beach-gear roundups for shade coverage and wind behavior.
+Common note: requires a steady breeze to perform; casts a moving rather than fixed shadow.

 Cast Your Vote